sfuosdev/SFU-RMP/README.md

 <div>

 1. `npm install` to install dev dependencies
-2. `npm test` to run all test suites
+2. `npm test` to run all test cases